Tolar-HashNET/tolar-gateway/README.md

 ## v1.2

-Updated conversions to/from hex for `data` field in the Transaction objects - needed for Contract interaction
+1. Updated encoding *to/from hex for `data` field in the Transaction objects* - needed for Contract interaction
+2. added *tol_getBalanceString* and *tol_getLatestBalanceString* methods that return strings for web3js

 ## v1.1